 How to request and manage school-led initial teacher training (ITT) places for School Direct.

 School Direct is a school-led route into initial teacher training (ITT).
 It is run by a partnership between a lead school, other schools and an accredited teacher training provider.

 Training places are allocated to the lead school on behalf of the partnership, usually for one year.
-The lead school has overall responsibility for requesting places from the National College for Teaching and Leadership (NCTL) and for ensuring that the criteria for School Direct are met.
+The lead school has overall responsibility for requesting places from the Department for Education (DfE) and for ensuring that the criteria for School Direct are met.